philipwalton/blog/_articles/how-to-unit-test-private-functions-in-javascript.md

   "tags": [
     "JavaScript"
   ],
-  "excerpt": "JavaScript's closures provide an excellent way to make variables and functions private, keeping them out of the global scope.
-This is particularly important in the browser because all scripts share the same scope, and it's quite easy to inadvertently pick a variable or function name used by another library."
+  "excerpt": "JavaScript's closures provide an excellent way to make variables and functions private, keeping them out of the global scope"
 }
 -->